 How does Chipolo x Secrid Miniwallet solve this?

 The Secrid Miniwallet has the speaker grille integrated into the wallet's external aluminum frame.
-The chime fires directly through the metal grille without any leather muffling.
-We measured 95 dB at 1 meter, essentially the rated open-air volume.
+The chime fires directly through the metal grille without any leather muffling, so the alert stays close to its rated open-air volume.
+For how rated decibel claims compare with real-world output across the wallet trackers, see how rated decibel claims hold up when measured.

 Will using Play Sound frequently drain the CARD Spot battery?

 Each Play Sound event draws meaningful current from the sealed 2-year cell.
-Frequent triggering (more than 10 per week) can shave 1-2 months off the 2-year rating.
-Use Play Sound for actual lost-wallet events rather than testing volume daily.
+Frequent triggering can shorten the rated life, so use Play Sound for actual lost-wallet events rather than checking volume daily.